thavinb/AmpRecon/README.md

 - `Barcode` : A string descriptor made by concatenating nucleotide alleles at specific loci.
 These loci were chosen for their utility in helping classify parasite samples and are not associated with drug-resistance.

-The file further contains one column containing data for each of the following genes of interest: Kelch, P23:BP, PfCRT, PfDHFR, PfDHPS, PfEXO, PfMDR1, and PGB
+The file further contains one column containing data for each of the following genes of interest: Kelch, P23:BP, PfCRT, PfDHFR, PfDHPS, PfEXO, PfMDR1, and PGB.

-Along with the primary GRC, which is named `<run_id>_GRC.txt`, three other files are produced (note that all 4 GRC-related files describe the same set of genes of interest):

-- `<run_id>_GRC2.txt` : this file lists amino acid calls at each locus of interest within each of the genes of interest.
-Each row describes one sample; each column is a locus of interest.

-- `<run_id>_Barcodes.txt` : this file lists nucleotide calls at important loci within each gene of interest.
-These are used to populate the `Barcode` column in the primary `<run_id>_GRC.txt`.
+It also lists the individual nucleotide calls from the barcodes as separate columns.

 - `genotype_file.tsv`: this is a VCF-like tabular file containing variant information for loci of interest as a "long" table, i.e. one sample is represented by multiple rows, one for each amplicon in the reference panel.